joeshaw/doc-extract/README.md

 ## Example

-In the `example` directory is an [example using API Blueprint](example/README.md).
+The `example` directory contains an [example using API Blueprint](example/README.md).

 ## Motivation